The Briggs & Stratton 20700 is an electric pressure washer offering a maximum water pressure of 2200 PSI and flow of 1.2 GPM. (Read full specs)

 Power

-Powered by a 13 amp induction motor, its axial cam pump can deliver a pressure of 2200 PSI (around 37 times more than a standard garden hose) and a flow of up to 1.2 GPM (values as per PWMA testing standards).
-Combined, these values mean that the Briggs & Stratton 20700 has a cleaning power of 2640 Cleaning Units.
+The Briggs & Stratton 20700's axial cam pump, powered by a 13-amp induction motor, can provide a pressure of up to 2200 PSI (approximately 37 times more than a standard garden hose) and a flow of up to 1.2 GPM (values as per PWMA testing standards).
+Thus, the Briggs & Stratton 20700 achieves a cleaning power of 2640 Cleaning Units.

-Since it is an electric pressure washer, the motor of the 20700 is started simply by an ON/OFF switch.
+The 20700, an electric washer, gets going swiftly with a simple ON/OFF switch, making startup hassle-free.
 The unit is ready-to-use with peace of mind, thanks to the included 35 ft GFCI cord.

 Design & Handling

-The Briggs & Stratton 20700 offers superb mobility, with a hand truck design and approximate dimensions of D27 x W14 x H32 in.
-The strong welded steel frame assures assembly longevity.
+The Briggs & Stratton 20700's mobility is greatly enhanced by its hand truck design.
+The welded steel frame's robustness ensures the assembly's longevity, maintaining stability and protecting internal components, even in the harshest environments.
 The rubber-padded fixed handle adds to the 20700 convenience of transport, while offering a comfortable grip.

 Main Features

-Along with the Briggs & Stratton 20700 itself, the package also includes a spray gun, a wand, a pressure hose, 3 nozzles and a detergent addition feature, which are discussed in further detail below.
+The Briggs & Stratton 20700's package includes a spray gun, a wand, a pressure hose, 3 nozzles and a detergent addition feature, with a more detailed description below.

 - Soap addition: Detergent is added to the water at the exit, by attaching the included foam cannon to the end of the wand.
-The Briggs & Stratton 20700 is not equipped with a soap dilution mechanism, and thus, it is up to the user to ensure the detergent’s correct dilution ratio when using it.
+However, since the Briggs & Stratton 20700 does not feature a soap dilution mechanism, you'll have to make sure your detergent is correctly diluted before use.

-- Pressure hose: Using a set of convenient hooks, the included 25 ft ⌀1/4" high-pressure hose can be easily stored on the unit when it is not running.
+- Pressure hose: Utilizing a set of convenient hooks, the unit offers a convenient solution for storing the included 25 ft ⌀1/4" high-pressure hose when it's not in use, keeping it neatly organized.

 - Spray gun and wand: The included classic ergonomic spray gun and its wand can be easily stored in a side hook.